 The Institute for Community Inclusion is proud to be authoring courses for the new College of Employment Services (CES).
 CES is a series of online classes for employment professionals.
 The lessons cover best practices around creating job accommodations, disclosing disabilities, building personal and professional networks, and many other topics.
 This accessible, practical curriculum equips employment professionals to meet and surpass national and agency standards for their field.

-The U.S. Department of Education Rehabilitation Services Administration (RSA) funds ten regional Technical Assistance and Continuing Education (TACE) Centers across the United States to provide information, training and technical assistance in Vocational Rehabilitation.
+The U.S. Department of Education Rehabilitation Services Administration funds ten regional Technical Assistance and Continuing Education (TACE) Centers across the U.S. to provide information, training and technical assistance in vocational rehabilitation.

 ANCOR has partnered to develop an online curriculum for direct support professionals and supervisors.
 The College of Direct Support, College of Employment Services and College of Frontline Supervision and Management are designed to help those who support people with intellectual, developmental and physical disabilities provide quality services and build rewarding careers.